hex-0x00/Domain-Expert-AI-Model/README.md

 Before fine-tuning the Llama2 model, an evaluation was performed to assess its performance on the given task.
 The evaluation results are documented in the [Model_evaluation.ipynb](Model_evaluation.ipynb) notebook.
 ## Fine-tuning

-The fine-tuning process involved the Llama2 model on a domain-specific dataset to improve its performance on the target task.
+The fine-tuning process involved the Llama2 on a domain-specific dataset to improve its performance on the target task.
 Details of the fine-tuning process can be found in the [Model_fineTuning.ipynb](Model_fineTuning.ipynb) Notebook.

 To visually demonstrate the impact of fine-tuning, screenshots of the model's response before and after fine-tuning are provided.